 This hike is remarkable at any time of the year but particularly so in the spring when the valley is covered in rhododendron.

-One of a kind holiday combining the tea plantations of Darjeeling with the fascinating Kingdom of Bhutan.
+A unique holiday experience that blends Darjeeling’s famous tea plantations with the fascinating Kingdom of Bhutan.